 Or so I thought…

-To make this work you have to buy a separate Bluetooth Adaptor such as this one from TaoTronics.
+To make this work, you have to buy a separate Bluetooth transmitter, such as this one.

 However, this is a little bit of a cheat.

 Because this Bluetooth adaptor doesn’t actually make use of the expansion port.
 It just plugs into the 3.5mm jack to the side of it.

 But still, it’s a fantastic little piece of kit, and it’s a highly recommended Bluetooth adapter if you’re thinking about using a high-end pair of headphones such as those from Sony or Bose with your console.

 Now I know what you’re thinking, this thing will dangle down near your controller while you are playing.
 Yeah, that would be annoying.
 However, there is an easy way to fix the Bluetooth receiver to the underside of the controller so it won’t hang free.